joshwidjaja/CMPM-121-Final/README.md

 ### Mobile Installation

 How did you get your game to be installable on a smartphone-class mobile device?
 If you followed a tutorial, guide, video, or blogpost, directly link to those resources that helped you learn.
 What changes were needed to make the game installable?
+We built the game to IOS using unity, but had problems due to you needing a mac computer to build an IOS app.
+There is an app that allows you to play your unity games on mobile when the phone is plugged in using a cord to your computer, but that isn't really an "installable" game.

 ### Mobile Play (Offline)